andrewf/adiff/README.md

 ## Usage

-Just call the adiff.core.compose function with two lists or vectors or what have you, anything that supports (first) and (rest), of compatible sizes (TODO: dimension checking), like (compose '(a b D I) '(x y))
+Just call the adiff.core.compose function with two lists or vectors or what have you, anything that supports (first) and (rest), of compatible sizes, like (compose '(a b D I) '(x y)).
+It will raise UnsupportedOperationException if the patches are incompatible.

 ## License